Intrinsic Mirror Symmetry: Construction of the invariants

 \begin{proposition} There is a natural idealized log \'etale morphism

-Here the idealized log structure on $\foM(\shX,\beta)$ is given by the puncturing log ideal $\shK$, see \cite{ACGS18}, Defs.~2.42 and 2.49 for the definition.
-If the points $x_1,\ldots,x_n$ are in fact marked points, i.e., have non-negative contact order, then $\Psi$ is also log \'etale. \end{proposition}
+Here the idealized log structure on $\foM(\shX,\beta)$ is given by the puncturing log ideal $\shK$, see \cite{ACGS18}, Defs.~2.49 and 2.55 for the definition.
+If the points $x_1,\ldots,x_n$ are in fact marked points, i.e., have non-negative contact order,\footnote{We recall the terminology of marked versus punctured points of \S\ref{subsubsec:punctured maps}.} then $\Psi$ is also log \'etale. \end{proposition}

-\begin{proof} It was shown in \cite{ACGS18}, Thm.~3.24, that the forgetful morphism $\foM(\shX,\beta)\rightarrow \Mbf$, taking a stable punctured map to its domain, is idealized log \'etale.
+\begin{proof} It was shown in \cite{ACGS18}, Thm.~3.25, that the forgetful morphism $\foM(\shX,\beta)\rightarrow \Mbf$, taking a stable punctured map to its domain, is idealized log \'etale.
 Here $\Mbf$ is given the trivial idealized log structure, i.e., its ideal is the empty ideal.

 Recalling that the Artin fan $\shX$ has an \'etale cover by toric log stacks $\shA_P$, where $P$ ranges over stalks $\overline\shM_{X,x}$, we see that $\shZ=\shZ_r$ has a cover by idealized toric log stacks of the form $\shA_{P,I}$ defined in Definition~\ref{def:APK}, where $P$ ranges over stalks $\shM_{X,x}$ with $x\in Z$.
 Here the ideal $I$ can be written as $\{m\in P\,|\, r(m)>0\}$.
 Thus by \cite{ACGS18}, Lem.~B.3, $\shA_{P,I}\rightarrow \Spec\kk= \shA_{0,\emptyset}$ is idealized log \'etale.
 So taking quotient of the domain and range of this morphism by $\GG_m$, as in Remark~\ref{remark: quotient description}, we see that $\scrP(\shX,r)=[\shZ/\GG_m]\rightarrow B\GG_m$ is idealized log \'etale.
 By base-change, so is the projection $\pr_1:\Mbf(\shX,r)\rightarrow \Mbf$.